augustinmuyl/mistral-chat-metrics/README.md

 - Type a prompt and press Enter to stream a response.
 - Switch the model and preset from the top bar (or mobile menu).
 - The sidebar shows metrics in real time: latency to first token, total duration, and request/response sizes in KB; tokens appear if the upstream response includes usage.
 - Press Esc or click Stop to abort a stream.
-Use “Clear chat” to reset the current conversation.
+Use “New chat” to start a fresh conversation without deleting previous ones.
+- On reload, you land on the initial screen; conversations are loaded and can be opened from the Conversations menu.
+- Conversation titles are auto-generated from the first message (sanitized and truncated) to remain readable.

 ## Mock Mode